 When I was at the Home Office there were a lot of applicants using companies so there will be plenty of places offering this service if you wish to choose this option.
 If you have a complicated application it’s a less riskier option to go with.

-UK Visas has launched a new beta site and now provides a handy checklist.
+UK Visas new beta site now provides a handy checklist.
 In the below sections I have included what I provide and what the immigration asked for so you can see the comparison.

 Ok, pretty easy this one!
 I just included my current passport.

 Two passport photos for Miss Katherine ….
 On the back of your passport photograph, please provide your full name.
 There are rules about what your photograph should look like.
 To find out more about these rules, go to https://www.gov.uk/photos-for-passports.

 Again another easy requirement, I included two passport photos of myself with my name written on the back.

 The Home Office has announced, “If you submit your application on or after 5 November 2018 you will not be required to provide a passport photo as part of your application.”